 When South Africa celebrated 10 years of freedom in 2004, there were celebrations across the world in countries whose peoples had helped to bring freedom to South Africa through their solidarity, and who today are partners in reconstruction and development.

-As government took stock of the First Decade of Freedom in the Towards a Ten Year Review, it was able to document great progress by South Africans in pursuit of their goals, as well as the challenges that face the nation as it traverses the second decade of its freedom towards 2014.
+As government took stock of the first decade of freedom in the Towards a Ten Year Review, it was able to document great progress by South Africans in pursuit of their goals, as well as the challenges that face the nation as it traverses the second decade of its freedom towards 2014.

-In its third democratic elections, in April 2004, the country gave an increased mandate to the Government's programme for reconstruction and development and for the entrenchment of the rights inscribed in the Constitution.
+In its third democratic elections, in April 2004, the country gave an increased mandate to Government's programme for reconstruction and development and for the entrenchment of the rights in the Constitution.
 It mandated government specifically to create the conditions for halving unemployment and poverty by 2014.
-Following these elections, Thabo Mbeki was appointed to a second term of office as President of South Africa - a position he relinquished in September 2008, following the decision of the National Executive Committee of the ANC to recall him.
+Following these elections, Thabo Mbeki was appointed to a second term of office - a position he relinquished in September 2008, following the decision of the National Executive Committee of the ANC to recall him.
 Parliament elected Kgalema Motlanthe as President of South Africa on 25 September 2008.